ying-teaching/python/code-demo/01-turtle-graphics.md

 # Turtle Graphics

 A typical python program has many functions therefore Python organizes a set of functions into a module.
-Python has a built-in [`turtle`](https://docs.python.org/3/library/turtle.html) module for a long history.
+Unlike other modeuls such as `numpy`, you don't need to install the `turtle` module because it is a built-in module [`turtle`](https://docs.python.org/3/library/turtle.html) for a long history.
 It is fun to code with because its operation effects are visible and could produce interesting graphics.
 Here you use it to learn

 - write sequential operations.
 - define variables.